Whoa… the Quran is weird.

 Another optional interpretation, though, is to feel the absence of a prophet in your leadership.
 A key thing about these figures is that they are all prophet-kings.
 The Quran does not offer prophethood to its adherents.
 Though it seems a person has to be morally qualified to become a prophet, prophethood is a thing given by God and not strictly earned.
 By most Islamic interpretations —Ahmadiyya being the largest exception (and they are mostly pacifist)– that kind of prophetic authority is sealed in the past.
 If your polity is not administered by a prophet, or at the very least by a person morally qualified to be a prophet, then you do not have the authority to conquer other kingdoms.
 Moreover, if your dominion more resembles Moses’ Israelites in the dessert –struggling, ignorant, and impure in faith– then you have no business even thinking about conquering other nations.
 For Muslims who observe this lack of prophetic or moral guidance in their leadership, the Quran’s stories of political dominance and conquest are sealed in the past and not relevant to the present.

 Adherents to this second line of thinking might look more to Joseph to model the way of a politically active Muslim.
 Joseph participated in a non-Islamic government.
-Although the Quran gives no hint to how he balanced his faith and his submission to a pagan authority, it does describe him as handling secular duties with competency (and presumably integrity except for the way he played his own family).
+Although the Quran gives no hint to how he balanced his faith and his submission to a pagan authority, it does describe him as handling secular duties.
 Thus, Muslims of this second way would be inclined to throw their support into fulfilling the secular duties of their host government with full integrity.